Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations

-The present analysis emphasises the use of bulge-disc decomposition for reliable characterisation of galaxy morphologies and sizes, for galaxies hosting both a bulge and a disc component.
-The single-S\'ersic parameters are shown to be intermediate combinations of bulge and disc parameters, depending on the value of $B/T$.
-These biases measured in characterising galaxy morphology by single-Sérsic profile apply to all lenticulars and spiral galaxies, hence to the vast majority of galaxies per unit volume at a given absolute magnitude limit.
+In this present analysis, we emphasise the use of bulge-disc decomposition for reliable characterisation of galaxy morphologies and sizes for galaxies hosting both a bulge and a disc component.
+The single-S\'ersic parameters were shown to be intermediate combinations of bulge and disc parameters, depending on the value of $B/T$.
+These biases measured in characterising galaxy morphology by a single-S\'ersic profile apply to all lenticulars and spiral galaxies and hence to the vast majority of galaxies per unit volume at a given absolute magnitude limit.
 Bulge-disc decomposition should be performed to the reliable detection limits of these components.
 If based on single-S\'ersic modelling, morphological studies beyond these limits are difficult to compare with bulge-disc measurements.

 A significant population of outliers are the barred galaxies in which, without priors constraining the bulge to fit the central peak, a bulge-disc decomposition tends to fit an elongated S\'ersic profile onto the bar, which biases the bulge effective radius, axis ratio, S\'ersic index, and flux (hence $B/T$).
-This major degeneracy should be circumvented by either adding a bar component to the model (and potentially increasing the degeneracies) or using priors on the bulge and disc parameters, as allowed by \texttt{SourceXtractor++}.
+This major degeneracy should be circumvented either by adding a bar component to the model (and potentially increasing the degeneracies) or using priors on the bulge and disc parameters, as allowed by \texttt{SourceXtractor++}.
 The latter option was successfully applied to the EFIGI nearby galaxies using the constraint that a bulge is a weakly elongated peak of light near the centre of the disc \citep{Quilley-2022-bimodality, Quilley-2023-PhD-thesis}.
 More complex models including bars, rings, and even spiral arms would only make small differences in measuring fluxes and characterising morphologies (via $B/T$ and the parameters of the bulge and disc components), whereas the gain in precision for sizes and fluxes from single-S\'ersic modelling to bulge-disc decomposition is significant.